| Title: | Shiny-based interactive data-quality exploration for omics data |

 |

-is returned as is (pass-through).
+the object x is returned as is (pass-through).

-is internally set to 0.75 if
+If probs is NULL, probs is internally set to 0.75 if

-method = "quantile division"
+method = "quantile division".

-Depending on the values in a
+Depending on the values in a, if multiplyByNormalizationValue

-the returned normalized values will be in the same
+is set to TRUE the returned normalized values will be in the same

 returned values will be in a smaller order of magnitude.